 ‘The gulls predated all wingflapping denizens of this Reservoir, Hilaetos.
 ‘Twas Lúaloch who brought my flock to where we now nest.’

-‘Of course, how apt of mystics to look out for one another.’
+‘Of course, the owl.
+How apt of mystics to look out for one another.’

-‘The channel opens on its own accord as far as I know, unless you’d like to correct me, High Vultress?’
+‘The channel opens on its own accord, as far as I am aware… unless you’d like to correct me, High Vultress?’

 The Vultress sends nothing, but considers the osprey.
 Even considers looking him in the eye.
-Then, ‘I did not bring you here to be convinced that you deserve purification, Lord Hilaetos.’
+Then, ‘I did not have you fly out here with me to be convinced that you deserve purification, Lord Hilaetos.’

 ‘Then why?!’ followed by a challenging shriek.
 The vultures perched along North Cove’s edge all turn their heads at this, but none take flight.
 Not yet.